Frequently Asked Questions for PARENTS

 Q: WHAT IS THE SC HOBY LEADERSHIP SEMINAR?

-- A three-day Leadership Development Seminar that is held on the campus of Furman University in Greenville SC.
+- A three-day Leadership Development Seminar that is held on the campus of Anderson University in Anderson SC.

 - Combines interactive opportunities with community leaders, service learning, and activities to develop critical thinking, team building, goal-setting, problem-solving and sound decision-making skills.